Lightning-AI/torchmetrics/docs/source/pages/overview.rst

 In general we have a few recommendations for memory management:

 * When done with a metric, we always recommend calling the `reset` method.
 The reason for this being that the python garbage collector can struggle to totally clean the metric states if this is not done.
-In the worst case this can lead to a memory leak if multiple instances of the same metric for different purposes are created in the same script.
+In the worst case, this can lead to a memory leak if multiple instances of the same metric for different purposes are created in the same script.

-* Better to alwasy try to reuse the same instance of a metric instead of initializing a new.
+* Better to always try to reuse the same instance of a metric instead of initializing a new one.
 Calling the `reset` method returns the metric to its initial state, and can therefore be used to reuse the same instance.
 However, we still highly recommend to use **different** instances from training, validation and testing.

-* If only the results on a batch level is needed e.g no aggregation or alternatively if you have a small dataset that fits into iteration of evaluation, we can recommend to use the functional API instead as it does not keep a internal state and memory is therefore freed after each call.
+* If only the results on a batch level are needed e.g no aggregation or alternatively if you have a small dataset that fits into iteration of evaluation, we can recommend using the functional API instead as it does not keep an internal state and memory is therefore freed after each call.

 See :ref:`Metric kwargs` for different advanced settings for controlling the memory footprint of metrics.